dsc-courses/dsc10-2024-sp/syllabus.md

 ## 📝 Assessments

 We will assess your knowledge of course material frequently through quizzes and exams.
 Quizzes and exams will be administered on paper, without the use of computers or calculators.
 You'll have access to a large collection of [Practice Problems](https://practice.dsc10.com/) to help you prepare.
-You'll see some of these problems in extra practice sessions and during in-class exam reviews, but the more you practice, the better prepared you'll be for the assessments.
+You'll see some of these problems in discussion sections and during in-class exam reviews, but the more you practice, the better prepared you'll be for the assessments.

 ### Exams